Oracle apps make blockchain easier, but consortium challenges remain

 The requirement to get multiple stakeholders behind a single blockchain solution, could be a limiting factor in the apps' success, Gartner's Salley explained.

 "Since it is a chain there needs to be multiple parties involved to add ‘links’ to the change.
-That means that the multiple parties will need to have invested in the systems and processes to make it work," she s
+That means that the multiple parties will need to have invested in the systems and processes to make it work," she said.

 Despite the distributed, multi-stakeholder nature of the technology, Oracle will charge just one party, the "top node", for using the apps and the cost is not based on the number of users on the chain.